Beecham's Pills: Popularity

 In 1859, Thomas Beecham focused on marketing Beechams by advertising in British newspapers.
 Two slogans used in Beecham's advertising were "Worth a guinea a box" (the world's first advertising slogan which first appeared in a Beechams advertisement in the St Helens Intelligencer in August 1859), and "Beecham's pills make all the difference".
 The first phrase was said to be uttered by a satisfied lady purchaser from St Helens, Lancashire, the founder's home town.
 Beechams adverts would later appear in newspapers all over the world, helping the company become a global brand.

 The popularity of the pills produced a wide range of testimonials that were used in advertising.
 The poet William Topaz McGonagall wrote a poem advertising the pills, giving his recommendation in verse.
 In their 1907 obituary of Beecham, the Daily Mirror said the slogan "Worth a guinea a box" was the making of the business and the foundation of a huge fortune.

-The Cockney rhyming slang Beecham for a still (photograph) comes from Beecham's pills (Beecham Pill, pill rhymes with still).
+In early 20th century Cockney rhyming slang, beechams may refer to the signs held by beggars (bills) or testicles.